What is Cuba known for other than Fidel Castro, Che Guevara, and the revolution?

 As professional sports were decided to promote principles opposing the Cuban revolution, the idea of sports had to be rewritten in order to support the revolutionary principles better.

-In this way, baseball was given the task to motivate nationalism, promote cooperation among nations, as well as promote fitness and military readiness in support of the Cuban revolution.
+In this way, baseball was given the task of motivating nationalism, promoting cooperation among nations, as well as promoting fitness and military readiness in support of the Cuban revolution.

-One of the greatest duties of all Cuban athletes became to represent their country through excellence in sports.
+One of the greatest duties of all Cuban athletes was to represent their country through excellence in sports.

 Today, baseball is a very popular and still important sport that Cuba is known for internationally, and the country hosts many games throughout the year.